 For example a few loads of old furniture, sofas, beds etc could cost about 65 euros.
 Still cheap and you are saving the planet!!
 If you are doing any building or renovation work, the builder will take the rubbish away for you, but it will cost even more…this is because a builder has a commercial license to dispose of rubble etc, and it is expensive!
 Always ask what it is going to cost you!!

 A – Yes. you need to go to the local Gemeinde and get a Kurtax book.
 This is an NCR duplicate pad, which your rental guests must complete to pay their tourist tax.
-The book costs about 4 euros.
-The tourist tax at the moment is approx 1.15 to 1.40 euros per night per person for adults over 15 years of age.
-As of 2012, it is now possible to register your guests on line.
+The book costs about 5 euros.
+The tourist tax at the moment is approx 1.25 to 1.50 euros per night per person for adults over 15 years of age.
+It is now possible to register your guests on line, but you need to get acces codes from the local Gemeinde.

 Be aware that some apartments do not have a second home designation and you cannot rent them for holidays.. only longer term.
+The law changed 1st January 2018, that you could not rent your apartment unless every other owner in the building agreed!
 It is best to check this with the Notar during the purchase process and he can also check any other rules with the management company.
 You should request a copy of the house rules.
 Ask for one in English.

 A – Yes. this is very much the case.
 All the high street UK Banks have their own charges which can be quite expensive.
 It is best to use a specialist currency supplier.